zk/docs.pair.io/resources/pages/collaboration.md

 * **adding** - Adding account now.
 * **live** - Good to go.
 * **need pub keys** - The user needs to authorize pair.io to read their pub keys from github.
+Send them an invite, which has instructions on how to do this

-Additionally, you'll see the log spit out something like this:
+You'll see the log spit out something like this:

     Adding user zoidb...
     Adding zoidb's pks to authorized_keys...